-A protégé of swing great Johnny Guarnieri (of The Benny Goodman and The Artie Shaw Bands) and one of the top classic New York-style pianists in the U.S., David Levin has evolved into a cabaret concert pianist.
+One of four protégés of swing great Johnny Guarnieri (of The Benny Goodman and The Artie Shaw Bands) and one of the top classic New York-style pianists in the U.S., David Levin has evolved into a cabaret concert pianist.
 Known for performing the show tunes and movie songs of Gershwin, Cole Porter, Jerome Kern and others, Levin now specializes in the showcasing of entire movie scores from classic movies of the 30s, 40s and 50s.
 Along with his jazz styles, the compositions of the three most prolific classic movie composers–Max Steiner, Alfred Newman and Eric Wolfgang Korngold–became Levin’s primary focus.
-He has also been heavily influenced by the jazz piano recordings of Andre Previn, Errol Garner and of course, Art Tatum.
+He has also been heavily influenced by the jazz piano recordings of early Andre Previn, Errol Garner and of course, Art Tatum.

 The full-time pianist at The Rainbow Room in New York in 1991, The Mark Hopkins Hotel, the famous Blue Fox and prestigious Pacific-Union Club on Nob Hill in San Francisco, David Levin has played for heads of state, congressmen and other Celebrities.
 He has appeared in the columns of the late Herb Caen and the late Pat Steger in the San Francisco Chronicle. as well as The Independent in Burlingame.
 He has performed at every major society event in San Francisco.